abudiab/Data-Science-Jobs-Study/README.md

 - The scatter plot shows that most of the `libraries` skills (colored green) tend to cluster at higher salary levels compared to other categories, indicating that libraries expertise might offer greater salary benefits within the data analytics field.

-- Analyst tools (colored orange), show significant difference in salaries, so it's advised to pick the skills that have a higher potential salary.
+- Analyst tools (colored orange), show significant difference in salaries, so it's advised to pick skills that have a higher potential salary.

+- The skills (Tableau and Python) combine both a relatively high salary and are showing up on more job posts.
+SQL is showing up on the most but has less potential salary

+- In light of the above, Tableau, Python and SQL are the most optimal skills to learn to maximize your potential of landing a DA role with a relatively high salary, and acquiring more skills from the list of the highest-paying skills will elevate your earning potential.

 # What I Learned